Affirmative Action Programs: Everything You Need to Know

 Moreover, affirmative action policies do not necessarily help economically disadvantaged students, but benefit middle- and upper-class minorities.
 Class issues to emerge from affirmative action also suggest that special treatment only serves to amplify racial prejudice.
 States should enact other policies or programs to create the conditions for equal opportunity, say opponents of those policies; raising the expectations for all students in effort to improve the college readiness and intellectual growth of U.S. students across the board.

 If you have inquiries about Affirmative Action laws, post your legal needs on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.